akvorado/akvorado/console/data/docs/02-configuration.md

   about to expire or need an update
 - `cache-persist-file` tells where to store cached data on shutdown and read them back on startup
+- `poller-retries` is the number of retries on unsuccessful SNMP requests.
+- `poller-timeout` tells how much time should the poller wait for an answer.
+- `workers` tell how many workers to spawn to handle SNMP polling.
+- `provider` defines the provider configuration

+As flows missing interface information are discarded, persisting the cache is useful to quickly be able to handle incoming flows.
+By default, no persistent cache is configured.

+The `provider` key contains the configuration of the provider.
+The provider type is defined by the `type` key.
+Currently, only `snmp` is accepted.
+It accepts the following configuration keys:

 - `communities` is a map from subnets to the SNMPv2 community to use for exporters in the provided subnet.
 Use `::/0` to set the default value.
 Alternatively, it also accepts a string to use for all